wolfbiter/kane-quneo-mixxx/README.md

 vertical slider modes, with unique functionality offered by each mode.
 The modes are denoted by rhombus color:
 + Off == 1, Green == 2, Red == 3, and Orange == 4.
 + Refer to the diagrams to see which modes correspond with which functionality.
++ NOTE: many of the modes support a double tap to reset the value to its default.
+You can [customize](#iii-customizing-this-preset) the maximum time between taps which constitutes a double tap.
+Default window: 400ms.

 **Vertical Slider Mode 1 (Rhombus Off)**
 + *Zoom*: zooms the waveform in and out with 6 discrete steps.